yuchunlo/yuchunlo.github.io/_posts/2018-01-06-the-work-only-you-can-do.md

 ---
 layout: default
 title: 4 Strategies To Find The Work Only You Can Do (And Why It's More Profitable Than Ever)
+description: Found your monopoly with your unique strengths, and four strategies from Taylor Pearson.
 date: 2018-01-06
 permalink: /the-work-only-you-can-do/
 ---

-Here is my note for ["4 Strategies To Find The Work Only You Can Do (And Why It's More Profitable Than Ever)"](https://taylorpearson.me/thework/){:target="_blank"} by Taylor Pearson.
+Here is my note for ["4 Strategies To Find The Work Only You Can Do (And Why It's More Profitable Than Ever)"](https://taylorpearson.me/thework/) by Taylor Pearson.

 ## The work only you can do
 There are stages of a career: getting competent, getting good, getting paid well, and most people stop here.
 But there is a final stage on which a monopoly founded.
 It's "the work only you can do."